 The History of DISC Theory and Hiring

-To understand why you shouldn’t only use DISC as a hiring tool, it’s important to note that one of the earliest uses of DISC theory was actually as a selection assessment.
+To understand why you shouldn’t only use DISC as a pre-employment test, it’s important to note that one of the earliest uses of DISC theory was actually a selection assessment.

 Wait, what?
 William Moulton Marston originally developed DISC theory as a way to understand normal behavior (which Marston called “emotions”).